-A friend and semi-retired finance colleague who read Bobby McCormick and Bob Tollison’s insightful post on Subversion of the Academy by the NCAA, wondered where all this goes.
-He readily admits the negative influences of the mixed amateur-professional system discussed by M-T, but comments, “I don’t see any obvious end to this situation.”
+A friend and semi-retired finance colleague who read Bobby McCormick and Bob Tollison’s insightful post on Subversion of the Academy by the NCAA wondered where this goes.
+He readily admits the negative influences of the hybrid amateur-professional system discussed by M-T but comments, “I don’t see any obvious end to this situation.”

 I agree.
-As M-T note, the only genuine solutions are to go with options that most university presidents will find unpalatable: Ivy (full amateur) or go full professional.
+As M-T notes, the only real solutions are to go with options that most university presidents will find unpalatable: Ivy (complete amateur) or entirely professional.
 Yet, any other “solutions” only superficially address the underlying amateur-pro mismatch and inevitable effort of dollars (or non-cash inducements) that try to get from the pro side to the amateur side:

 2. Re-organization: when current Ohio State president Gordon Gee oversaw Vanderbilt, he initiated a much self-touted move to eliminate the athletics department.
 Of course, he kept Vandy in the revenue-rich, professional-equivalent SEC conference rather than opting to “go Ivy” and start playing football at the Division III level.
 Somehow, having someone with a title other than “athletics director” would solve the problems.
 OK, we can check that off without much discussion also.

-3. Increase/Decrease the number of rules: restrictions on payments creates non-cash inducements and advantage-seeking from large things (like loans) to small things (hosting recruits in the coach’s home).
-The NCAA has spent the last 25-years adopting ever-more detailed restrictions on these inducements/advantages -- it’s merely an exercise in fingers-in-the-dike.
-As soon as you plug one, creative people find another, and the rules are hard to enforce.
+3. Increase/Decrease the number of rules: restrictions on payments creates non-cash inducements and advantage-seeking from essential things (like loans) to small items (hosting recruits in the coach’s home).
+The NCAA has spent the last 25-years adopting ever-more detailed restrictions on these inducements/advantages — it’s merely an exercise in fingers-in-the-dike.
+As soon as you plug one in, creative people find another, and the rules are hard to enforce.
 This brings about the counter-argument, “get rid of all the minute rules and focus on the big stuff like illicit payments.”
-That move only resets the clock to the 1970s and restarts the fully array of non-cash inducements-advantages that led to the adoption of all the minutia.
+That move only resets the clock to the 1970s and restarts the full array of non-cash inducements-advantages that led to the adoption of all the minutia.

 So, we are back with the M-T solution: going Ivy or going full-bore pro without the restrictions on paying players.
 But, how can schools/conferences “go pro” without blowing up the system altogether?
 After all, courts, while explicitly recognizing the commercial-professional aspects of college football and basketball, have been reluctant to impose typical rules of commerce on higher ed institutions.
-Judges (whether liberal or conservative ideologically) tend to be very conservative on such issues -- they recognize the huge and politically powerful fan base and are reluctant to overturn such a valued part of society.
+Judges (whether liberal or conservative ideologically) tend to be very conservative on such issues — they recognize the vast and politically powerful fan base.
+They are reluctant to overturn such a valued part of society.

-My suggestion -- very, very unlikely but practical in its details -- is to set up athletic teams as separate organizations (for profit or not-for-profit like the PGA) that pay royalties to academic institutions for use of the brand name and rent on facilities.
+My suggestion — very, very unlikely but practical in its details — is to set up athletic teams as separate organizations (for-profit or not-for-profit like the PGA) that pay royalties to academic institutions to use the brand name and rent on facilities.
 These teams would pay players just as any major or minor league team.
-Such a system also removes the Title IX restrictions of the revenue-producing pro teams that are spun off from the truly amateur sports that continue as part of the university and under the rules of Title IX.
+Such a system also removes the Title IX restrictions of the revenue-producing pro teams that are spun off from the genuinely amateur sports that continue as part of the university and under the rules of Title IX.